 Everyone’s Got It Different

 The duo approaches other aspects of life in poverty in a similar way—posing detailed questions and finding the answers.
 Their work involves taking apart the stereotypes that cause all poor people to be painted with the same brush.
 Among the popular falsehoods are, for example, the view that they do not know how to manage or save their money.
 Similarly, they also debunk overly positive convictions—that a poor person will take any job, even if it means traveling a thousand miles from their village.
-Or a different illusion: that the poor have special entrepreneurial talents and are good at pulling up their socks on their own, once any formal or tax obstacles are removed.
+Or a different illusion: that the poor have special entrepreneurial talents and can step up once any formal or tax obstacles are removed.
 Duflo and Banerjee break down these statements to their core elements.
 They put each of these claims to the test.
 When asked once about his wife’s greatest talents, Banerjee said she is able to juggle hundreds of balls at once, knowing which of them will fall, and then pick them up and toss them back into the game, except this time, differently.
 This is a good metaphor for what both economists do.
-Their studies are multiaspectual; sometimes their methods change in the course of their work, because the subjects of their experiments are living people, not abstract quantities.
-They always have to consider their living conditions, chance events, traditions, illnesses, the presence or lack of running water, or even if they receive an excess of social assistance—all these components are important if one wants to establish whether there truly is a poverty trap, which can imprison a person, or an entire country, for good.
+Their studies are multifaceted; sometimes their methods change in the course of their work, because the subjects of their experiments are living people, not abstract quantities.
+They always have to consider their living conditions, chance events, traditions, illnesses, the presence or lack of running water, or even if they receive an excess of social assistance—all these components are important if one wants to establish whether there truly is a poverty trap, which can imprison a person or an entire country, for good.
 If so, are there ladders to help people out of these traps, and where should they be placed?

 One conviction that is strongly tied to poverty is that the poor are malnourished and often too weak to work effectively; that if they had the money they would spend it on better-quality food.
 This is mistaken.
 Duflo and Banerjee investigated this—the poor people they studied spent the extra money on tastier, not healthier food.
 Some of the disposable income went to small pleasures and stimulants, such as shampoo or cigarettes.
-They treated themselves to a bit of luxury, clearly this was important to them.
+They treated themselves to a bit of luxury—clearly this was important to them.
 Another stereotype when it comes to nutrition: there is a widespread belief that ever since the change to the free market in India in the 1990s, the inhabitants of the country earn more, eat more, and have gained weight.
 This is not true.
-Research confirms that wealth is increasing, but people are consuming fewer and fewer calories, in every income bracket.
+Research confirms that wealth is increasing, but people are consuming fewer and fewer calories in every income bracket.
 Nutritious food remains accessible even to the most impoverished.
 Thus, if the poor inhabitants of India are stuck in a poverty trap, it is not for insufficient food.

 Something else is holding them back.
 This could be a lack of awareness that microelements ingested in childhood are key to later wellbeing.
 Or an ignorance of the fact that water iodized by inexpensive capsules available in rural pharmacies or handed out at wells can save the lives of mothers and newborns.
 One needs knowledge to make good decisions.
 The lack of information is where the ladder should be set up.
 Yet one ladder is not enough.
 Another factor Duflo and Banerjee highlight is boredom.
 Every person needs a bit of entertainment; it is a natural need, like eating or drinking.
 This is why some poor families choose a television on an installment plan over better food or health insurance.
 If they are unable to pay it off they end up in a debt spiral, lose their land, and slip into even deeper poverty.
 This is not because of their inability to economize or their thoughtlessness, as some might suppose—it is the outcome of complex social mechanisms.

 The researchers have also made some interesting observations about healthcare.
 They investigated how to support malaria prevention in Africa and Asia and stop lethal diarrhea in children.
 They checked whether it was better to hand out free mosquito netting, fund its purchase, or simply ensure it was widely available on the free market.
-They checked why people did not want to use freely distributed medicine; why they didn’t come for check-ups, even if the clinic was nearby; why they went to the doctor with minor complaints, but not with more serious illnesses.
+They checked why people did not want to use freely distributed medicine; why they didn’t come for check-ups, even if the clinic was nearby; why they went to the doctor with minor complaints but not with more serious illnesses.
 They discovered some complex reasons for this, showing, for instance, that it was hard to spend money on medicine whose benefits would only come some years later, or difficult to decide alone if a child should be vaccinated.
 These decisions sometimes take a kind of determination, knowledge, and persistence that residents in places like the USA or EU, with health systems that make these decisions for them, do not even consider.
 The COVID pandemic has shown how everyone can take varied and sometimes inconsistent standpoints toward protecting their health when the decision is up to them.
 The poor in no way differ from the wealthy—there is usually something to justify their decisions.

 Populist Generalizations

 In Good Economics for Hard Times, Duflo and Banerjee examine international processes, such as migration and the fear of newcomers sometimes stoked by politicians.
 Such populist arguments are based on two assumptions.
 The first is that there is an “unprecedented rush” of migrants to wealthy countries.
 The second is that their arrival hurts locals economically—the newcomers take their jobs and cause earnings to fall.
 Neither of these statements have anything to do with reality.
 Studies have shown that in 2017 migrants made up 3% of the global population, approximately the same proportion as in 1960–90.
 The EU receives around 1.2 to 1.5 million immigrants annually (a small portion of the continent’s population), most of whom find legal work.
 Increases in migration, such as in 2015, are less marked after a few years.
 The market and society “absorb” the newcomers.
 And no, society does not grow poorer as a result.
 On the contrary, its members rise to better positions, as migrants generally take less desirable and lower paid work.
-In this way, they drive all of society forward, rather than holding it back.
+In this way, they drive all of society forward rather than holding it back.

 Nor is it true that the poor wish to leave their homes to get rich in a better world.
-Studies show that most people have no desire to migrate, and generally do not.
+Studies show that most people have no desire to migrate and generally do not.
 In terms of the needs of the global economy, we presently have a deficit of migrants.

 Duflo and Banerjee also studied what the poor really want.
 Their findings suggest that the answer is a sense of dignity and bonds with others.
 This is why better earnings alone seldom motivate people to leave their home.
 What, then, generally motivates migration?
 Crises, military conflicts, the collapse of states and institutions, and an unpredictable future, in the broadest sense.
 What people need to feel fulfilled is thus far more complex than just money.
-Migration— whether internal, e.g., from a village to the big city, or to a foreign country—means breaking ties and potentially a lack of social support.
+Migration—whether internal, e.g., from a village to the big city, or to a foreign country—means breaking ties and potentially a lack of social support.
 In the precarious and shifting life of the poor, neighbors and relatives are the only insurance policy; they provide a sense of identity.
-The wealthier have the social care system, insurance, savings in the bank.
+The wealthier have the social care system; insurance; savings in the bank.
 The poor depend on loans from relatives and their care in times of illness.
 Moreover, every trip means possible failure, a fear of which is common to all, regardless of their financial status.
 Migration is also a psychological challenge—it requires strength and determination.
 This makes it an option for only a few.
 The vast majority choose what they know—even if this means poverty.

 Duflo and Banerjee come to very similar conclusions in studying international trade.
 It turns out that it brings much smaller profits and has much less of an impact on GDP than was previously believed.
 While goods are easy to send, people are not as mobile as was once thought in plans for international trade.
-The narrative persuading us that workers will go anywhere for better pay has led, on the one hand, to some economic misconceptions on a world scale, and on the other, to stigmatizing those who are reluctant to move for their job, wounding their sense of dignity.
+The narrative persuading us that workers will go anywhere for better pay has led, on the one hand, to some economic misconceptions on a world scale, and, on the other, to stigmatizing those who are reluctant to move for their job, wounding their sense of dignity.
 Meanwhile, this pair of economists has proven that there can be important reasons for staying at home.

 A Human Focus

 Focusing on people in economic research, whether poor or wealthy, can help everyone take a new look at the world.
 It can also help governments better run their societies and respond to real human needs.
 It provides a chance to increase respect for economists themselves, who, through a legacy of proud forecasts that ignore human complexity or are simply misdirected, have a level of authority only just higher than politicians.
 We trust weather reports more than economic prognoses.
 Duflo and Banerjee are disarmingly modest.
-They compare their work to a plumber who solves a problem by combining intuition and knowledge, guesswork and experience, making many attempts and experiencing a great many failures.
+They compare their work to that of a plumber who solves a problem by combining intuition and knowledge, guesswork, and experience, making many attempts and experiencing a great many failures.
 When an error occurs, they suggest the following procedure: return to analyzing the facts, find the mistake, and move on.
 When asked what qualities an economics scholar should have, Duflo lists skepticism, mindfulness, a critical approach to the evidence, and sincerity when it comes to one’s own knowledge and ignorance.
 And above all, a resistance to finding quick solutions.
 Before you fix a pipe, you need to have a close look at the leaks and gaskets.
 And then think once more—and once again after that.